KateHamada/KateHamada.github.io/projects/bankDatabase.md

 labels:
   - C++
   - Visual Studio Code
-summary: "Manages a Bank's records in ICS 212 using a linked list to store, add, delete, and find bank account records."
+summary: "Manages bank records with a user interface and used a linked list to store, add, delete, and find bank account records.
+The records were stored in a file so the user can access the records after quiting the program."
 ---

 <img class="img-fluid" src="/img/bank.png">